jesyspa/jesyspa.github.io/_posts/2021-5-24-mereological-interpretation.md

 attempt that should not be taken all too seriously.
 I think that first of all, a lot more effort needs to go into checking how this works out for common sentences and making sure there are no unreasonable consequences.
+This is also a purely positive fragment: handling {no} as a quantifier and negation in general are important further steps.

 However, that said, I do think there's something promising to this approach.
 It seems to me like the connective {jo'u}